 As for image compression - it is the same story again.
 Almost no other optimization solution provides this as part of their toolkit despite this being critical for a good image loading experience.
 Oftentimes users must pair their site optimization solution with an image optimization one trying to make them work together.

-Pair these optimizations with a world-class CDN (currently based on Amazon’s CloudFront) automatically applied to all resources and you got a very good foundation to build upon.
+Pair these optimizations with a world-class CDN (currently based on Cloudflare) automatically applied to all resources, and you got a very good foundation to build upon.
 Being a truly cloud-based solution, we provide a framework for optimizing websites that is impossible to achieve otherwise.

 Many people get confused when looking at the output of tools like GTmetrix.
 Take this for example:

 There are two questions worth answering here:

 Why are there only 13 resources when I know the site has more resources?